13. Paths Cross

 Stacked boxes below a central wooden staircase.

-Organized and neat; nothing to suggest the presence of valuables that Henry typically came looking for.
+Organized and neat, but nothing to suggest the presence of valuables that Henry typically came looking for.

 So why are you here?